 3. Unfortunately, you may be left paying the ransom.
 The likelihood of finding a key to unlock the encryption is extremely remote.
 Often your best bet at recovering data is simply to pay the ransom.
 But, before you do, consult with outside counsel and your technical experts.

-If you have any questions, our cyber security team stands by ready to assist.
+If you have any questions, our Cybersecurity & Data Privacy team stands by ready to assist.